kelvinmusselli/react-ts-clean-project/README.md

 # Project React with Typescript, ESLint, Babel, Webpack, Jest e RTL

+  ## Descriptions of this project:
+  - This project is a React project with Typescript, ESLint, Babel, Webpack, Jest e RTL.

+  - It's a project with a simple structure.
+  - Objective of this project is a create a clean structure for a projects react.

   #### Requests to install project:
     - NodeJS 14+
     - NPM ou Yarn